The Battle for the Resurrection, Revised, Third Edition

 by Dr. Norman Geisler

-This book is available as an e-book at Amazon here:
+This book is available as a softcover book here:

-This 242 page e-book is a slight revision of the book originally published in 1992.
-The second edition of this book is available in softcover printed edition at https://wipfandstock.com/the-battle-for-the-resurrection.html and in the Logos format at https://www.logos.com/product/9148/the-battle-for-resurrection.
+This 242 page book is a slight revision of the book originally published in 1992.
+The second edition of this book is available in softcover printed edition at https://wipfandstock.com/the-battle-for-the-resurrection.html and in the Logos electronic-book format at https://www.logos.com/product/9148/the-battle-for-resurrection.

 First it was the battle for the Bible; now it is the battle for the resurrection.
 First the question was whether we can trust what the Bible says about itself; now the question is whether we can trust what the Bible says about the resurrection.
 First it was whether inspiration covered only spiritual matters but not historical and scientific statements.
 Now it is whether the resurrection body is only spiritual or whether it is material, and historically and empirically observable.
 Geisler’s powerful book on the resurrection defends and explains this central doctrine in light of recent debate, controversy, and skepticism.